Noise Level Monitoring

-OSHA requires that employees be placed in a hearing conservation program if they are exposed to average noise levels of 85 dB or greater during an 8 hour workday.
-In order to determine if exposures are at or above this level, it may be necessary to measure or monitor the actual noise levels in the workplace and to estimate the noise exposure or “dose” received by employees during the workday.
+OSHA requires that employees be placed in a hearing conservation program if they are exposed to average noise levels of 85 dB or greater during an 8-hour workday.
+In order to determine if exposures are at or above this level, it may be necessary to measure or monitor the actual noise levels in the workplace and estimate the noise exposure or “dose” received by employees during the workday.

 When is it necessary to implement a noise monitoring program?

 It is not necessary for every employer to measure workplace noise.
 Noise monitoring or measuring must be conducted only when exposures are at or above 85 dB.
-Factors which suggest that noise exposures in the workplace may be at this level include employee complaints about the loudness of noise, indications that employees are losing their hearing, or noisy conditions which make normal conversation difficult.
+Factors that suggest that noise exposures in the workplace may be at this level include employee complaints about the loudness of noise, indications that employees are losing their hearing, or noisy conditions which make normal conversation difficult.
 The employer should also consider any information available regarding noise emitted from specific machines.
 In addition, actual workplace noise measurements can suggest whether or not a monitoring program should be initiated.

 How is noise measured?

 Basically, there are two different instruments to measure noise exposures: the sound level meter and the dosimeter.
 A sound level meter is a device that measures the intensity of sound at a given moment.
 Since sound level meters provide a measure of sound intensity at only one point in time, it is generally necessary to take a number of measurements at different times during the day to estimate noise exposure over a workday.
 If noise levels fluctuate, the amount of time noise remains at each of the various measured levels must be determined.